 This has multiple benefits over traditional ETL flows:

-- Very often, the execution time of an ETL task in Denodo will be faster than in a conventional ETL tool.
-That is because the execution engine of Denodo optimizes the process to obtain the data, and furthermore, it uses parallel bulk data load to store the data in the destination database.
+Very often, the execution time of an ETL task in Denodo will be faster than in a conventional ETL tool.
+That is because:

 This feature is very useful to move data to the same environment where the applications that consume the data run.
 Having the data in the same location has the following benefits: